twr14152/Network-Automation-Scripts-Python3/README.md

   - nxapi_script_ex1.py

 ### Restconf
+- 08/03/2025 - This repo is lacking in almost every way.
+I will try and update in my spare time.
+I just realized the code doesn't even run.
+So I updated and added a working example.
+      - restconf/08.03.2025_restconf_ex.py
 - Created two scripts one to create an interface and the other to delete it
     - create_intf.py
     - delete_intf.py